open-estuary/distro-repo/README.md

   Currently partial [software collections tools](https://www.softwarecollections.org/en/) have been ported to ARM64 platforms.
 Therefore, you could use `yum install devtoolset-4-gcc` or `yum install devtoolset-6-gcc` to install newer gcc.
   As for how to use these tools, please refer to https://www.softwarecollections.org/en.

-* How to integrate new packages with new libs?
+* How to integrate new packages with specific libs?

   Currently the AliSQL has used glibc-2.25(that is devlibset-4-glibc) automatically.
 If you have any requests to use new packages with specific libs, just submit issue to Estuary via bugtrack system or leave message in this page.